 Impact on relevant standards

-The metrological outputs of this project in the fields of NW solar cell will be presented to standardisation committees e.g. IEC TC 113 ‘Nanotechnology for electrotechnical products and systems’ and IEC TC 82 “Solar photovoltaic energy systems” to foster the creation of new standards.
+The metrological outputs of this project in the fields of NW solar cells have been presented to standardisation committees e.g. IEC TC 113 ‘Nanotechnology for electrotechnical products and systems’ and IEC TC 82 “Solar photovoltaic energy systems” to foster the creation of new standards.
 Good Practice Guides will be developed and disseminated to IEC TC 47 “Semiconductor devices”, ISO TC 164 “Mechanical testing of metals”, and the German VDI/VDE-GMA Technical Committee 3.41 “Surface Measurement Technology in the Micro- and Nanometer range” followed by standardisation of the new measurement modes.

 Longer-term economic, social and environmental impacts